device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 1. Identify the custom field of choice (take note of the name as we will need to reference it in a few places)
 2. Add a new attribute to the Device object type

    a.
 From within Assets, select your object schema -> Device -> Attributes.
-You’ll see the list of all the attributes like in the screenshot below.
+You’ll see the list of all the attributes like in the screenshot below:

    ![](/assets/images/jsm-solution-guide/image9.png)